inspircd/docs/docs/3/configuration/_options.md

 Value    | Description
 -------- | -----------
-no       | Don't split private/secret channels from normal channels in WHOIS responses. yes      | Split private/secret channels from normal channels in WHOIS responses. splitmsg | Split private/secret channels from normal channels in WHOIS responses with an explanation.
+no       | Don't split private/secret channels from normal channels in WHOIS responses. split    | Split private/secret channels from normal channels in WHOIS responses. splitmsg | Split private/secret channels from normal channels in WHOIS responses with an explanation.

 #### Example Usage